ReturnInfinity/BareMetal/doc/Debugging.md

 Some useful commands:

-	info registers		the CPU registers
+	info version		QEMU version (latest as of the writing of this doc was 8.0.2) info registers		the CPU registers
 	info cpus		list the CPUs
-	info mem		list the active virtual memory mappings info block		block devices such as hard drives, floppy drives, cdrom info blockstats		read and write statistics on block devices
+	info mem		list the active virtual memory mappings info block		block devices such as hard drives, floppy drives, cdrom info blockstats		read and write statistics on block devices info pci		list pci information
+	info network		list network information

 Dumping memory:

+The 'x' command dumps virtual memory and the 'xp' command dumps physical memory.
+It takes a format option via '/' as well as a memory address.

+Example:

 	xp /8xb 0x100000

 Dump 8 bytes in hexadecimal format starting at address 0x100000

+The "count" parameter is the number of items to be dumped.
+The "format" can be x (hex), d (signed decimal), u (unsigned decimal), o (octal), c (char) or i (assembly instruction).
+The "size" parameter can be b (8 bits), h (16 bits), w (32 bits) or g (64 bits).

 ## GDB instructions